 The phishing website is now asking to verify my Runescape bank pin.
-This pin is used to access your in-game bank account where all your valuable items and currency is stashed.
+This pin is used to access your in-game bank account where all your valuable items and currency are stashed.

 In the web developer tool, there is a tab called network.
-In this tab all network traffic is shown.
-The first row show network traffic which uses the POST method.
-This means the account credentials I typed in, gets send to the phishing website.
+In this tab, all network traffic is shown.
+The first row shows network traffic that uses the POST method.
+This means the account credentials I typed in, get sent to the phishing website.

 As can be seen under location.
 In my web developer tool, I can go to the tab Params, which will show the data I send to the web server.

 This means that the phisher now retrieved your account credentials.
 However, this is not where this story ends.
 There is some more information the phisher needs to steal all your in-game items.
 That is your in-game bank pin.

 Your 15 minutes are almost up.
 You need to be quick to win those freebies!
 You fill in your pin: 1337.